AriannaMucig/CybersecurityLab/home.md

 To simulate proper DNS resolution within my isolated lab environment, I appended a static mapping (`192.168.1.124 winterfell.7kingdoms.ctf`) to the Kali Linux local hosts file: `sudo vim /etc/hosts`

 Refreshing the browser opened the login portal.
-After authenticating with the previously acquired credentials, I inspected the page source code to extract the second flag alongside a new cryptographic clue.
+After authenticating with the previously acquired credentials, I inspected the page source code to extract the second flag alongside a clue.

 ### Iron Island (DNS)

-The clue hinted at exploring "the magic on the shield."
+The clue hinted at exploring "the magic on the shield".
 I downloaded the image asset (`stark_shield.jpeg`) and extracted readable ASCII strings using `strings stark_shield.jpeg`.

 Within the output, I spotted a clear reference pointing to a DNS TXT record for the domain `Timef0rconqu3rs.7Kingdoms.ctf`.
 DNS TXT records are typically used to hold arbitrary text strings.
 I queried the target's active DNS server directly:
 `nslookup -type=TXT Timef0rconqu3rs.7Kingdoms.ctf 192.168.1.124`.
-The DNS server's response revealed the third flag and a new set of credentials (aryastark) designated for a service running on port 10000.
+The DNS server's response revealed the third flag and a new set of credentials (aryastark/N3ddl3_1s_a_g00d_sword#!) designated for a service running on port 10000.

 ### Stormlands (Webmin)

-By insoecting http://192.168.1.124:10000, I reached the login interface of the Webmin systems management panel.
+By inspecting http://192.168.1.124:10000, I reached the login interface of the Webmin systems management panel.
 Logging in, I identified the software version as 1.590.

 I cross-referenced this version against known public vulnerabilities using searchsploit: `searchsploit webmin`.
 The search identified a well-known Remote Code Execution vulnerability tracked as CVE-2012-2982.
 The flaw exists within the `show.cgi`component due to insufficient input validation, allowing an authenticated user to inject and execute arbitrary system commands with application privileges.